Hibiii/ChatRelay/ENDPOINTS.md

   - **503 Service Unavailable**: the Minecraft client is down.
 - JSON response fields:
   - mcHost: the Minecraft server to listen from
-  - mcPort: the port of said server
+  - mcPort: the port of said server.
-  - mcVersion: the Minecraft server's version
+  - mcVersion: the Minecraft server's version.
-  - mcUsername: the username of the player being used to snoop chat with
+  - mcUsername: (optional) the username of the player being used to snoop chat with.
+This option may be disabled.

 ## /defibrillators